AurelienGasser/planetocd/README.md

 About
 ----------

 **Planet OCD** is a website featuring articles about Obsessive Compulsive Disorder (OCD) in foreign languages.

-The articles are translated from their original English version into other languages, with the goal to spread quality and up-to-date information to non-English speakers.
+The articles come from external sources and are translated from their original English version into foreign languages.
+The objective of Planet OCD is to spread quality and up-to-date information to non-English speakers, for free.

 Currently, only articles translated to _French_ are available.
-But other languages can be introduced (see the [Contribution Guide](./CONTRIBUTE.md).
+But other languages can be introduced (maybe by you? see the [Contribution Guide](./CONTRIBUTE.md).

 Contribute
 ----------